The British Library: Animal Magic

 Film-maker Andrea Arnold won the Academy Award for Best Live Action Short Film for Wasp; Red Road won the Jury Prize at Cannes Film Festival, and Fish Tank, starring Michael Fassbender and Katie Jarvis, won the Jury Prize at the 2009 Cannes Film Festival.
 Following Wuthering Heights and American Honey, she directed the second series of Big Little Lies for HBO.
 Her most recent film and first feature-length documentary, Cow is now screening at festivals around the world.
 Please note that Andrea will be present in person but not visible on the livestream – audience will instead hear her live audio.

 Mya-Rose Craig, also known as Birdgirl, is a 20-year-old British-Bangladeshi birder, environmentalist and diversity activist.
 She is an Ambassador for Survival International and has written a book amplifying the voices of indigenous peoples.
 At the age of 14 she founded Black2Nature to engage minority ethnic teenagers with nature and at 17 she became the youngest Briton to receive an honorary Doctorate, awarded by Bristol University.
 Also at 17 she became the youngest person to see half the world's bird species, and shared a stage with Greta Thunberg.
-Birdgirl, her 'lyrical, poignant and insightful' book (Margaret Atwood), was published by Jonathan Cape in 2022.
+She is the author of three books: We Have a Dream, Flight and the 'lyrical, poignant and insightful' (Margaret Atwood) memoir Birdgirl, published by Jonathan Cape in 2022 and out in paperback in October.

 Karen Joy Fowler is the New York Times bestselling author of We Are All Completely Beside Ourselves, the ‘fantastical tale of raw, animalistic love’ (Oprah Magazine) that won the 2014 PEN/Faulkner Award for fiction and was short-listed for the 2014 Man Booker Prize.
 Her other work includes The Jane Austen Book Club, which spent 13 weeks on the New York Times bestsellers list and was a New York Times Notable Book, and Sister Noon, a finalist for the 2001 PEN/Faulkner Award for fiction.
 Her most recent, Booth, was longlisted for the Man Booker Prize.
 She lives in Santa Cruz, California.